 Here are some signs you can watch for at home that may point to vision problems.
 Does your child…

 - Routinely sit too close to the television?

 - Often rub their eyes while reading or watching television?

-- If they complain of headaches after reading
+- Complain of headaches after reading?

-> Some Steps You Can Take to Avoid Eye Problems in the Future
+Some Steps You Can Take to Avoid Eye Problems in the Future

 Restrict the amount of time that your children spend looking at electronic screens.
 These include, but are not limited to, video games, television, computers, kindles, and cell phones.
 Electronic screens can be the cause of eye strain in young eyes.
 It’s becoming more common for schools to provide tablets and computers to children for schoolwork.
 Sure, technology is great for learning, but it can also damage young eyes.
 If they use devices at school, definitely limit their use at home.

 Get your children outside as much as possible.
 We understand that in large cities this can be difficult.
 But, try to find after-school programs or parks in the area where it’s safe for them to play.
 School sports are also an option to consider.
 The YMCA often offers programs that are available to children.
 Getting outside is crucial to developing eyes because it builds their distance-vision.
 Inside, most objects are within 12 feet, so the eyes don’t practice adjusting to far distances.
 You can prevent them from having myopia in the future by encouraging them to get outside today.

 Make sure that your children are wearing sunglasses that protect them from UVA/UVB rays while outside.
 Because of the pollution in our atmosphere, more harmful rays are reaching the surface of the planet.
 These rays can cause damage to the eyes if left unprotected.

 One question we get here a lot is when can our kids start taking eye vitamins so they can avoid glasses?